Do you want to create an online store? Are you confused about whether to use BigCommerce or WooCommerce?

 Payment Options: BigCommerce vs WooCommerce

-There are many different payment providers companies in the market.
-Sometimes, the payment gateway may not be available in your region or your customers’ regions.
+There are many different payment gateway companies in the market.
+Sometimes, however, they may not be available in your or your customers’ regions.

 This is why it is crucial to choose a platform that offers the payment gateways you need.
 Let’s take a look at how BigCommerce and WooCommerece compare when it comes to payment integrations.